pchaganti/gx-NoA/README.md

 ## Changelog

+*  **Hidden-layer-fixed**: Issue with meta-prompting in the hidden layer fixed.
+Agents are now moderately divergent from a strict skill alignment, as originally intended.
+Specialization is one thing; the individual that serves as recipient for the toolset is another.
+Keeping both distinct is important to make answers smoother.
 *   **QNN Export/Import:** You can now export the entire state of a trained agent network (QNN) to a JSON file.
 This QNN can be imported and used for inference on new problems without rerunning the entire epoch process.
 *   **Code Generation & Sandbox:** The system can now generate, synthesize, and safely execute Python code.
 A new `code_execution` node validates the final code, and successful modules provide context for future epochs.
 *   **Interactive RAG Chat & Diagnostic Tool:** The process now pauses after the final epoch, allowing you to directly **chat with the generated RAG index**.
 This powerful diagnostic feature lets you interrogate the massive "cube of thinking text" from all hidden layers, ask follow-up questions, and gain extra insights.